kubesleeper/kubesleeper/doc/src/annexes/contribute.md

 ### build source
 Use `cargo build --release` to build kubesleeper release.

+or

+`{ docker|podman } build --target binary-export --output type=local,dest=./dist .`

+To build with docker to have a working env (and to be iso with production)

 ### build kubesleeper image
 use `{ docker | podman } build -t kubesleeper .` (regarding you image builder tool) to build kubesleeper release image.